godlikepanos/anki-3d-engine/README.md

 	$./path/to/build/bin/sponza

 On Windows just find the `sponza.exe` and execute it.
+It's preferable to run the samples from a terminal because that prints some information, including possible errors.

 4 Contributing
 ==============